wp-plugins/nelio-ab-testing/readme.txt

 * **Nelio A/B Testing is a powerful A/B Testing tool.** Test alternatives for your pages and posts or modify the look and feel of your website testing different themes or tweaking the CSS files.
-* **But it is also more than that!** Understand more about your website and your customers using our Heatmaps feature.
-Use them to know the spots in which your users pay more attention!
+* **Heatmaps as the perfect companion for A/B Testing** Understand more about your website and your customers using our Heatmaps feature.
+Use Heatmaps to know the spots in which your users pay more attention or to discover what they are ignoring!
 * **Understand what's going on with your site.** Get fresh information about the evolution of the experiment every day, with nice graphics about visitors and conversions.
 Detailed statistical information is also available if you want